-This topic comes from one of our newsletter subscribers, who recently asked us to write an article on "career management for seasoned Interims.
-How to grow and take on bigger new roles not done before."
+This topic comes from two of our newsletter subscribers, who asked us to write an article on "career management for seasoned Interims.
+How to grow and take on bigger new roles not done before" and "how interims should be proactive to fill their sales funnels".

 Interim managers typically combine depth and breadth of expertise in their chosen sectors and discipline.
 But what happens when you want to work in a new sector, in a different location, or on a different type of project?
 Or when you just want something new?